lmaciejonczyk/skd-nrf/samples/net/openthread/coap_server/README.rst

-.. _coap_client_sample:
+.. _coap_server_sample:

-openthread: coap_client
+openthread: coap_server
 ##################

-The openthread coap_client sample demonstrates interactions between nodes performing different Thread roles with the use of OpenThread and CoAP protocol.
+The openthread coap_server sample demonstrates interactions between nodes performing different Thread roles with the use of OpenThread and CoAP protocol.

 Overview
 ********

-The client node can control the state of BSP_LED_3 on server nodes.
-It can turn on the LED either on every server node in the network with a multicast message, or on a single specific server node that is paired with the client node.

 Requirements